PappaNiels/FiveM-iFruit-Phone/README.md

 - avatar = The avatar of the certain person (string).
 Default is char_default, but you can use others, like those from the contacts (see contacts.lua).
 - returnEvent = The event that triggers when you accept the job invite (string)
 - isServerEvent = If the event is a server event (boolean)

+# Contributing

+If you want to add a feature that is missing, add a non-existing feature or optimize the code, feel free to make a pull request.
+And if there is something that does not work as intended you can make an issue or make a pull request to fix it.
+Every kind of help will be much appreciated <3.